Rahul-Sagore/helper-meth/README.md

 # helperMeth
-### Helpful Methods on String, Array, Object, Number in Javascript
+### Helpful methods on String, Array, Object, Number in Javascript

 - Improved version of Array's `includes` method, introduced in ES6.
 - Deep/Nested checking of values inside Array and Object.
 Using recursion.